Radi85/Comment/README.rst

     5. React to a comment.
 (Authenticated)

+    6. Report a comment.
+(Authenticated) Flagging system should be enabled

-    6. Retrieve the list of comments and associated replies to a given content type and object ID.
+    7. Retrieve the list of comments and associated replies to a given content type and object ID.

 These actions are explained below.